-"(e) Viable Utility Reserve Terms. - The Department shall not award a grant from the Viable Utility Reserve Fund unless the Local Government Commission approves the award of the grant and the terms of the grant.
+"(e) Viable Utility Reserve Terms. - The Department shall not award a grant from the Viable Utility Reserve Fund unless the Local Government Commission approves the award of the Commission approves the Co the grant and the terms of the grant.
 The Department and the Local Government Commission may, in their discretion, impose specific performance measures or conditions on any grant awarded from the Viable Utility Reserve."